 If you really want, you can blow up to $500 on an alligator or calfskin leather wallet from a fancy fashion house like Burberry or Salvatore Ferragamo.
 In addition to having a sleek, durable billfold, you'll have a lot less cash to bulk it up!

-Try a Money Clip and a Card Holder
+Try a Minimalist Money Clip

 If you really want to go minimal, consider a money clip.
 It's exactly what it sounds like: essentially a large metal clip (or sometimes a strip of leather with magnets at the end) that holds together a stack of cash, and maybe an ID and some cards.